abdulbasit312/transformer_inpaint/README.md

 Then run:  python train.py

 In order to run inference, load the model weights into the appropriate model (by calling in the import statement) and set the test_ckpt in the config file.
 Also set the path where the photos will be saved.
+Also set the test data and masks in the config file

 to run test: python test.py